godot64/GoDot/README.md

 ## How to GoDot?

 Go to GoDot's website: https://www.godot64.de.
-It's German, but [Google Translate][Google Translate] or [DeepL][DeepL] will do.
+It's German, but [Google Translate][Google Translate] or even better [DeepL][DeepL] will do.
 You'll find a most elaborate [manual][Manual] of GoDot's modifiers there, and some intensive [tutorials][Tutorials].

 Additional material can be found in the [downloads section of godot64.de][Downloads].
-On three D64 disk images you find the *complete* GoDot system, together with convolution filters, dither patterns, mouse pointers and more.
+On four D64 disk images you find the *complete* GoDot system, together with convolution filters, dither patterns, mouse pointers and more.

 **Have fun using GoDot!**